lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Walls carved, and painted with scenes of a human woman, in various locations:
 - Snowy Mountain [White]
 - Staring in rain with lighting [Blue]
-- sitting in a  room behind a fireplace [Red]
+- Sitting in a room behind a fireplace [Red]
 - Holding a snake in a garden [Green]
 - Working in a lab, with bubbling vials [Black]
-- Various other depictions

 In the middle of the crypt lies a sarcophagi
 After opening the crypt, we saw 5 gems, [Red, Blue, Green, Black, White] Gas started filling the room.
 Stuck those in the opening above the depictions, and stopped the gas.
 The crypt moved aside and a stairs down appeared.